Alan Kelly (politician): Labour Party leader (2020–2022)

 Brendan Howlin stood down as party leader following the 2020 general election.
 Kelly was nominated in the leadership election by two of the party's six TDs, Seán Sherlock and Duncan Smith.
 He was also publicly supported by former Labour TDs Jan O'Sullivan and Willie Penrose.
 Launching his election bid, Kelly said that a complete rebuild of the Labour Party was needed.
 On 3 April 2020, he was announced as the new leader of the Labour Party, having won 55% of the vote.
 Kelly became noted for his outspoken style following his election as leader.
 In May 2020, he appeared to rule out going into a coalition government.

 He announced his resignation as party leader on 2 March 2022, citing a lack of confidence in his leadership from party colleagues.
 He announced he would stay on as leader until a replacement was appointed, and would remain as a TD for Tipperary.
 Following an uncontested election, Ivana Bacik succeeded Kelly on 24 March.

+After leadership (2022-)

+Kelly was re-elected to the Dáil from the new Tipperary North constituency in 2024.
+In the 34th Dáil, Kelly serves as Labour's spokesperson on Justice, Home Affairs and Migration.

+In August 2025, Kelly publicly disagreed with the Labour Party's decision to support Catherine Connolly in the 2025 Irish presidential election.
+Connolly left the Labour Party in 2006 and had said the party lost its soul while in government during the 31st Dáil.
+He also criticised Connolly on foreign relations.
+Kelly subsequently privately expressed “regret” to party colleagues for confusion or concern caused by his remarks, but did not walk back his comments.
+In October, he said he "reluctantly" planned to vote for Heather Humphreys in the election, Fine Gael's candidate.
+Connolly went on to win the election.